JesperHogstedDk/nodejs2025Q2-service/README.md

 See the Swagger documentation for a complete overview of all endpoints and their usage.

 ## Logging
 See logs in the console and in log files (and error log files)
+WARNING: running with environment variable LOG_LEVEL set to debug will reveal password

 ## Testing